-We recommend reviewing the bank for other features as well, especially if you plan on using the bank for multiple accounts or services.
+We recommend reviewing the bank for other features, especially if you plan on using the bank for multiple accounts or services.
 Here are some helpful tips:

 - FDIC Insurance.
-You should always bank with an institution that is FDIC insured, or NCUA insured if using a credit union.
+You should always bank with an FDIC-insured institution or NCUA insured if using a credit union.

 - Don’t overlook credit unions.
 Many credit unions offer excellent services, including high-interest rates on savings and CDs, low fees, and other great benefits.